HackYourFuture-CPH/JavaScript/javascript1/week1/homework.md

 ## Step 4: Hand in Homework:

+We are going to be handing in homework using something called a **pull request (now PR)**.
+The reason for that is that **most companies use PR's** when they work with code.
+So you might aswell get used to it! **Okay, lets go!**

-Use the `hyf-homework` repo and find folder that locally on your cumputer
+Use the `hyf-homework` repo and find the folder that contains this repo

 -----